 Speakers: 510 million

 The largest native language in Europe, Russian, is the official language of many smaller European and Asian countries, as well as, of course, Russia.
 It is widely-spoken in the Ukraine, Latvia, Estonia, Belarus, Kazakhstan and a few other locations.
 You will most likely want to learn this language is you foresee yourself working in Eastern Europe.
+It is also a great starting point for learning other Slavic languages later on.

 'Need to Know' Locations: Europe, Russia